Strategies for Disrupting Academic Bullying

 4) Shut down bullying behaviors in group situations.

-An example of a direct way to disrupt verbal bullying in group situations is to interject and change the tenure of the conversation.
+An example of a direct way to disrupt verbal bullying in group situations is to interject and change the tone of the conversation.
 For example if the bully is making disparaging or belittling comments about the target either under the guise of humor or directly, you can offer counter balancing positive comments about the target or the target’s work.
 Another strategy is to try to change the subject, to get the bully talking about something else.

 Bystander intervention is complex.
 It can be easier to want to do something than to come up with potential actions and implement them.
 Bystanders often feel torn by competing factors when considering what to do.
 These factors include uncertainty of the outcome when intervening, not knowing what to do, not wanting to potentially make things worse, yet also not being comfortable with doing nothing.
 There are complex power relationships to consider, and the hierarchy within academia can lead those with perceived power discrepancies to feel relatively powerless.
 It can help to remember that an intervention doesn’t have to be a grand public gesture, it can be as simple as checking in with the target and asking how they are doing and if you can help.
 Starting with simple actions like this can give you as a bystander more confidence to do more the next time.
 However, it is important to remember that the crucial thing is to support the target, and bystander actions should be driven by how they would like you to help.